jaxonyue/DE-Group-Project/README.md

 ## Limitations
-Dataset is samll.
+Dataset is small.
 We only have 38 countries' wages data.
 We can add more countries' data to make the app more useful.

 ## Potential areas for improvement
 Use larger dataset.